libretro/libretro-database/README.md

 # Contributions

 A vast majority of the database's game information originates from routine imports from upstream data groups (No-Intro, Redump, TOSEC, GameTDB, etc).
 General best practice for corrections or additions is for a contributor to go through the channels/process of the relevant upstream group.
 Upstream changes made by the database groups will eventually be imported to the Libretro databases.
 A "fix" to Libretro's copy of the database would be overwritten and lost with the next import from upstream.

-In cases where the `.dat` in question is created and maintained by Libretro, github contributions are acceptable.
+In cases where the `.dat` in question is created and maintained by Libretro or does not receive bulk over-writes, github contributions are accepted.
 Refer to the [repository contents list](#repository-contents) above and to github Histories for information about which libretro databases are applicable for github contributions.

 # Databases and RetroArch Thumbnails

 Currently there is no automatic process for updating libretro [thumbnail repository](https://github.com/libretro-thumbnails/libretro-thumbnails#libretro-thumbnails) image filenames based on game name updates in databases.
-Databases assign a game name (aka playlist item name or displayed game title) based on a game file's checksum, but thumbnails are only assigned if the thumbnail server image file matches the game name or the ROM filename (with some [flexibility](https://docs.libretro.com/guides/roms-playlists-thumbnails/#custom-thumbnails)).
+Databases assign a game name (aka playlist item name or displayed game title) based on a game file's checksum, but thumbnails are only assigned if the thumbnail server image filename matches the game name or the ROM filename (with some [flexibility](https://docs.libretro.com/guides/roms-playlists-thumbnails/#custom-thumbnails)).
+To help fix a thumbnail, for example in a case where a database game name has been definitively/correctly updated in a way that no longer matches the repository thumbnail name, follow the [Thumbnail Repository readme](https://docs.libretro.com/guides/roms-playlists-thumbnails/#contributing-thumbnails-how-to) and [How-To documentation](https://docs.libretro.com/guides/roms-playlists-thumbnails/#contributing-thumbnails-how-to).

 # Integrations